Italy calls for political solution in Libya

 Rebel fighters are seemingly unable to make much progress in their fight to end Gaddafi's 41-year rule and calls for a diplomatic resolution have mounted.

-Rebels stalled in their advance toward Tripoli on Monday.
+Rebels stalled in their advance towards Tripoli on Monday.
 Shelling by forces loyal to Gaddafi killed eight rebel fighters and wounded 25, according to hospital sources in the rebel stronghold of Misrata.

 Italian Foreign Minister Franco Frattini's call for a political way out came after his Prime Minister Silvio Berlusconi exposed rifts within NATO by saying he had not supported the war on Libya, and France bridled at the slow pace of efforts to end the crisis.